 Route des Grandes Alpes IV

-From the Col de Cayolle to Menton on the Riviera
+The Col de Cayolle to Menton

 The ascent to the Col de la Cayolle (2327m) takes in a lofty stone bridge spanning a near-vertical mountain stream cascading over a boulder-strewn ravine.
 From the Col the views extend southwards over the Val d’Entraunes towards the Parc National du Mercantour and the Alpes Maritimes.
 As the Route descends through more hairpins and tunnels the influence of the Mediterranean becomes ever more obvious.
 If the tarmac is spotted with small black dots it’s an advanced warning that we might soon encounter a lone shepherd conducting his flock down from the high alpages to more sheltered winter grazing.
 The twice-yearly spectacle of transhumance is as moving as ever, and a timely reminder that this is still very much a living landscape.